steamsets/client-ts/README.md

 | InvalidRequestError                                  | Any input used to create a request is invalid        |
 | UnexpectedClientError                                | Unrecognised or unexpected error                     |

 In addition, when custom error responses are specified for an operation, the SDK may throw their associated Error type.
 You can refer to respective *Errors* tables in SDK docs for more details on possible error types for each operation.
-For example, the `accountV1ConnectionConnect` method may throw the following errors:
+For example, the `connect` method may throw the following errors:

 | Error Type               | Status Code              | Content Type             |
 | ------------------------ | ------------------------ | ------------------------ |